Willi Castro Player Props: Twins vs. Royals

-The Minnesota Twins and Willi Castro, who went 1-for-4 with a double last time out, battle Brady Singer and the Kansas City Royals at Kauffman Stadium, Friday at 8:10 PM ET.
+On Saturday, Willi Castro (coming off going 0-for-3) and the Minnesota Twins face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 7:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Mariners.
+He had a hitless showing in his most recent game (0-for-3) against the Royals.

 Willi Castro Game Info & Props vs. the Royals